aws-samples/aws-media-services-simple-vod-workflow/Workflow-WatchfolderAndNotification/README-tutorial.md

 A watchfolder is a common method for automating video ingest and delivery workflows.
 Users with video ready for delivery upload their files to a known storage location.
 The upload automatically triggers an ingest workflow that converts the video to formats suitable for delivery and stores them in the cloud for on-demand viewing.
 The Serverless Video Conversion Watchfolder Workflow solves this problem by using [Amazon S3](https://aws.amazon.com/s3), [AWS Lambda](https://aws.amazon.com/lambda/), [AWS MediaConvert](https://aws.amazon.com/mediaconvert/), [Amazon CloudWatch Events](https://aws.amazon.com/cloudwatch) and [Amazon Simple Notification Service](https://aws.amazon.com/sns).

 The workflow will create the following outputs for each video uploaded to the WatchFolder S3 bucket /inputs folder:
-- An Apple HLS adaptive bitrate stream for playout on multiple sized devices and varying bandwiths.
+- An Apple HLS adaptive bitrate stream for playout on multiple sized devices and varying bandwidths
 - An MP4 stream
 - Thumbnail images collected at intervals

-This tutorial lets you learn about the workflow in-depth by creating the lambda and related resources in the AWS console.
-There is a companion [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template for creating the lambda function and related resources automatically.
+This tutorial lets you learn about the workflow in-depth by creating the Lambda and related resources in the AWS console.
+There is a companion [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template for creating the :ambda function and related resources automatically.
 To run the automated template, follow the instructions in [README.md](./README.md).

-To see some of the other powerful broadcast grade encoding features of AWS Elemental MediaConvert check out the getting started page [here](https://aws.amazon.com/mediaconvert/)
+To see some of the other powerful broadcast grade encoding features of AWS Elemental MediaConvert check out the getting started page [here](https://aws.amazon.com/mediaconvert/).

 ![screenshot for instruction](../images/WatchfolderSlide.png)